ygalbel/restangularbknd-orm/README.md

         });

 ````

 ###One Item

-Call Restangular get with a specific id and with the following parameters to get a specific item:
+Call Restangular with a specific id and with the following parameters to get a specific item:

 * **id** The id is the primary kay value of a table row

 * **deep** When set to true, brings the related parent and child rows